 The Advisory Council achieves its objectives by convening as a collective body three (3) times per year and by breaking into such ad hoc committees and working parties as may be required from time to time.

-A smaller Executive Committee, comprising up to 10 members, is also established from within the Advisory Council to play a more ‘hands-on’ role with strategy formulation.
+An Executive Committee, which is a subset of the Advisory Council to play a more ‘hands-on’ role with strategy formulation.
 The Executive Committee meets three (3) times per year, and membership is determined by the Dean and Chair.

 Advisory Council members commit to an annual program of active engagement with the Business School.
 This program would typically include one or more of the following activities: